This post lists the many great things to do in New York in November, updated for 2023.

 8. Visit a Top Attraction Without the Crowds

 Take advantage of November being an off-peak season to visit a top attraction.
 Lines are shorter so your wait time, if any, will be shorter too.

 One of the most popular attractions in NYC is the Intrepid Sea, Air & Space Museum.

 You can see the famous aircraft carrier as well as exhibits of other military marvels such as the world's fastest jets and the first space shuttle.

 It is also included for free with a number of tourist passes.

 See a long list of other top attractions and museums here.

-On November 25th, 2021, one of the best events all year round occurs, the Macy's Thanksgiving Day Parade.
+On November 23rd, 2023 one of New York's most famous events takes place, the Macy's Thanksgiving Day Parade.

 All your favorite cartoon characters will take over 5th Avenue.